Skip to main content

 opts.follow_meta_refresh

-follow_meta_refresh: 0 - allows you to follow redirects declared via the HTML meta tag:
+follow_meta_refresh: 0 - allows following redirects declared via HTML meta tag:

 <meta http-equiv="refresh" content="time; url=..." />